 Melanoma Treatment - Chemotherapy

-Chemotherapy is a medication-based, systemic therapy to treat many types of cancer, including melanoma, to destroy melanoma cells throughout the body.
+Chemotherapy is a medication-based, systemic therapy to treat many types of cancer, including melanoma, by destroying melanoma cells throughout the body.
 The success of chemotherapy in the treatment of melanoma has been shown to be limited.

 Chemotherapy is prescribed and administered by a medical oncologist, a physician specially trained in oncology.
 The medical oncology team usually consists of physicians and specially trained nurses.

 - Dacarbazine (DTIC) is the only FDA-approved chemotherapy agent for the treatment of Stage IV melanoma.
 It is administered as an intravenous infusion.

 - Temozolomide is an oral form of dacarbazine.
 This medication is not FDA-approved for the treatment of melanoma, but is often used in that setting with similar efficacy to its Stage IV counterpart

 - Other chemotherapy agents are commonly used for the treatment of metastatic melanoma, including the taxanes (i.e. docetaxel, paclitaxel) and platinum agents (i.e. cisplatin, carboplatin)

 Many other chemotherapy agents are being evaluated for their use in the treatment of Stage IV melanoma as both single agents and in combination with other chemotherapy, targeted therapy and immunotherapy agents.